 This is essentially a lasting power of attorney for property and financial affairs.
 However, for those who own a business or are directors of a business, it may be more appropriate to choose someone else to make decisions with respect to that business.
 That means you have to create a separate LPA for your business and appoint that person but restricting their powers to the kinds of decisions you need them to make in relation to your business affairs.
 You can choose what kinds of decisions they can make for you and whether they can only use the LPA if you have lost mental capacity.
 Sometimes it is appropriate that they should be able to use the LPA when you haven’t lost mental capacity.
 For example, during a long period of absence abroad, you may need your attorney to vote on your behalf at a board meeting.
 This is a very specialised area and it is important to have professional advice.
 It does require looking in detail at your company’s memorandum and articles and shareholder agreements and that is why it costs more than the normal LPA.

-If you’re wondering whether which lasting powers of attorney you need, why don’t you book a FREE 30-minute strategy session with Remi Aiyela so that she can understand your own personal circumstances.
-By booking your strategy session now, you can start taking the first steps towards setting up your lasting powers of attorney, either on a stand-alone basis or as part of your Wealth Succession Plan.
+If you’re wondering whether which lasting powers of attorney you need, why don’t you book a FREE 30-minute consultation with Remi Aiyela so that she can understand your own personal situation?
+By booking your consultation now, you can start taking the first steps towards setting up your lasting powers of attorney, either on a stand-alone basis or as part of your Wealth Succession Plan.

-With the Strategy Session, Remi is ready to share lots of information and tips so you start protecting your estate immediately, plus, if you choose the Wealth Succession Plan, you will get an exclusive offer, where you will be given the opportunity to lock in nearly 65% of discounts from her usual fees.
+During your consultation session, Remi will share lots of information and tips so you start protecting your estate immediately, plus, if you choose the Wealth Succession Plan, you will get an exclusive offer, where you will be given the opportunity to lock in nearly 65% of discounts from her usual fees.